 No Retinol and High Concentration Acids during pregnancy

 Everything is fine EXCEPT for retinol and high concentration acids!

 Specifically, STOP all retinol and vitamin A (retinol precursor) products.
 Don’t worry – if your products have retinol in them, it will say on the packaging.

-For my patients: I have found the addition of calming & soothing serums very helpful in pregnancy:
+For my patients: I have found the addition of calming & soothing serums very helpful.

 This is because during pregnancy, there is an increase in blood flow.
 Increased blood flow for baby can mean extra redness and breakouts for mum’s skin leading to a pregnancy glow in individuals with typically dry skin, however, in oily skin this may lead to pregnancy.
 Calming and soothing serums and creams to combat this include CosMedix CPR and Avene Cicalfate (both available on GetHarley).
 In addition, our bespoke pregnancy facials are curated to help manage breakouts that you may be tackling.

 We also love the use of a sheet mask; These don’t have to be the most expensive you can find – I’d rather you use one twice a week, than invest in an expensive mask that you only use once a month.
 I’d typically advise using bio-cellulose masks which are hydrating.

 My top tip?
 Pop one on your bump too!

 Overall, pregnancy is a beautiful journey that can not only cause major changes internally, but can be reflected in your skin, which will require you to switch up your skin care routine and adapt.
 If you’re still not sure, book in a consultation and we will be here every step of your skincare journey.